 The first time you log in with your NetID, you will follo the DUO Two-Step Authentication set up instructions.
 Ensure that your favorite device (like your cell phone) is the default device.
 It can take up to 48 hours to be fully active.

 For assistance, you can contact Client Support at 631-632-9800 or use the service portal.

 All students attending courses on Stony Brook campus must submit a completed Immunization / Meningitis Form, demonstrating compliance with New York State Health Laws.
-It is REQUIRED that this form be submitted to Student Health by June 1st or within 2 weeks of your deposit .
+It is REQUIRED that this form be submitted to Student Health within 2-3 days of your deposit .